turnerbenjamin/pl-400-revision-notes/6_develop_integrations_5-10/1_publish_and_consume_dataverse_events.md

 - Entire transaction should fail unless external service returns successfully
 - Third party Web API endpoint already exists to be used for integration purposes
-- Shared Access Signatures are no preferred or feasible
+- Shared Access Signatures are not preferred or feasible

 ### Webhook Authentication Options